joealden/corum-docs/src/evaluation/4-evaluation/1-index.md

 functionality of the site on mobile devices.
 However, as this is just a prototype version of the site, it doesn't matter as much.
 If Corum was to be deployed to production it would be wise to think about how it works on mobile devices.
-This is because as more and more people are consuming the web on their mobile devices, less of the traffic to the site will be coming from traditional means like desktops and laptops.
+This is because as more and more people are consuming web content on their mobile devices, less of the traffic to the site will be coming from traditional means like desktops and laptops.

 ### Account Recovery

 With the solution in its current state, if a user forgets their login details there is no way for them to recover or change them.
-As mentioned above, this solution is only a prototype of the final site, and implementing this functionality wasn't as important as implementing the more core features.
+As mentioned above, this solution is only a prototype of the final site, and implementing this functionality wasn't as important as implementing the features that are more core to the site.

 Implementing this feature could be done by creating a recovery page that allowed you to enter the username of the lost account, then an email would be sent to